In February 2023 I blogged:

 The Barclay Committee was also explicit about the decentralised and genuinely professional culture of social services they were advocating:

 ‘… the function of social workers is to enable, empower, support and encourage, but not usually to take over from, social networks.
+Such attitudes cannot be expected unless the organisational structure supports them.’

 For the avoidance of doubt, what the Barclay Committee was saying amounted to good, old fashioned resource management.
 Put simply, they acknowledged that the everyday life cycle of human beings is necessarily built upon interdependency and reciprocity because, for everyone, at often predictable stages in our lives we depend upon the care of others; mainly those who are in loving and usually familial or neighbourly relationship with us.
 In system terms, demand is pretty predictable but capacity is decreasing owing to the demands placed by capital upon citizens to be evermore ‘economically active’.
 I deduce that Barclay, having observed how local authorities and their communities were organically responding to the excess of demand over resources, arrived at the rational conclusion that developing and generalising what they described as community social work was the only sustainable road to follow.
 I don’t believe that they appreciated at that time that achieving long term sustainability would also involve a much more societal approach: creating a society where time spent caring for each other is accorded equal value with time engaged in remunerated and surplus-generating employment.